|We are an Affiliate!|

 Back to the Article…

-As a Canon EOS 1DX Mark II owner I am eagerly awaiting the Canon EOS 1DX Mark III.
+As a Canon EOS 1DX Mark II owner I am eagerly awaiting the Canon EOS 1DX Mark III to review.
 I too am asking myself: Should you buy the Canon EOS 1DX Mark III has been announced with confirmed specs, will it be enough to tempt me or current Canon 1DX Mark II owners to upgrade?

 Check out my Canon 1DX Mark III rumours blog article for the latest news and announcements.